1suleyman/-Terraform-3-Tier-Employee-Directory-Web-Application/Content/planned.md

 ## 🗂️ Module Overview

-This Terraform project is divided into **6 modules**, each one mapped to a core AWS concept:
+This Terraform project is divided into **6 modules**, each mapped to a core AWS concept:

 1. **IAM** — Users, groups, roles, MFA
 2. **EC2** — Hosting the application on a virtual server